All-natural and Plant-based Options for Your Laundry Care

 Now that you have all of this information regarding chemicals, phenotypes, and dermal absorption, what do you plan on doing about it?
 Giving up is a terrible option (some would argue it is not even an option at all!).
 Instead, read on.
 You will find this is a much easier task to tackle than you might have imagined!

-Practically speaking, there is two options.
+Practically speaking, there are two options.
 Buy the premade stuff (we really do still use this and like it quite a bit).
 Or go all out and make-your-own (we do that to).
-We really alternate between the two options.

 Here are the two options for getting an affordable, all-natural laundry detergent:

-Option A.) Young Living Thieves Laundry Detergent (they call it soap):
+Option 2.
+Young Living Thieves Laundry Detergent (they call it soap):

 The product is scientifically formulated to gently, albeit very effectively, clean your laundry.
 It is formulated with natural plant-based ingredients and essential oils (it is all listed on the package and you can Google or EWG any of the ingredients).
 Natural enzymes and powerful essential oils like Thieves, Jade Lemon, and Bergamot, add to the formula’s strength, leaving your clothes fresh and clean with a light citrus scent.
 We find that the laundry detergent cleans well and is very economical.
 You really only need a fraction of the amount of conventional, store-bought detergent.